dannyk03/av-platform-api/.github/pull_request_template.md

 ### Description

-Ticket: Have the PR and Commet title match the task name, if you don't have task specify "no ticket" or open one
+Ticket: Have the PR and Commit title match the task name, if you don't have task specify "no ticket" or open one

 Please explain the changes you made here.
 Include any breaking changes for example.